skalenetwork/skale-consensus/docs/block_signature_verification.md

 When a block proposer receives 11 such signature shares  (including its own signature share), it will combine the  shares into an object DaThresholdSignature.

 The object proves the fact that the proposal has been distributed to at least 11 out of 16 nodes.
-It also proves the fact, that the proposal is unique, since a receiving node will only sign a single proposal for a given block number and proposer index.
+It also proves the fact, that the proposal is unique, since an honest receiving node will only sign a single proposal for a given block number and proposer index.

 ## Two step distribution of block proposals.